MatteoBoffa/SmartMuseum_IoT/README.md

 Notes to run the project:
 - all the entities needed for the functioning of the system are included in folders Catalog, DB_server, Servers, Broker, Sensors, bot_telegram
+- the Broker entity just checks if an active Mosquitto MQTT broker is running on the machine: download it and launch it first, because ot is fundamental
 - the Freeboard pages can be easily built importing the two dashboards present in the folder Freeboard
 - the Sensors folder is made of files to use true sensors placed on a Raspberry Pi and files to simulate the behavior of such sensors
 - each entity must know from its config file the IP address of the catalog (all files are provided with a custom one that can be easily modified)